An Aesthetic Philosophy of Librarianship

-Librarians who resist these trends risk vilification by a coalition of proselytizers of ebooks, administrators looking for ways to save money (by not buying print books), by those wishing to experiment with innovative pedagogical methods, by library vendors and the tactics of salespeople, by those wanting to be regarded as forward-thinking, and by architectural firms who are eager for opportunities to design unique and expensive buildings.
-They also stand in the way of those who believe libraries should be a venue for public gatherings and receptions, with print books serving an ornamental function because nobody reads books anymore.
-These are just some of the attitudes and assumptions driving the rapid transformation of college and academic libraries today.
+Librarians who resist these trends risk vilification by proselytizers of ebooks, administrators looking for ways to save money (that is, by not buying print books), by those wishing to experiment with innovative pedagogical methods, by those eager to be regarded as forward-thinking, and by architectural firms who are eager for opportunities to design unique and expensive buildings.
+They also stand in the way of those who believe libraries should be a venue for public gatherings and receptions, with books as an anachronism, serving an ornamental function.

 For the first time in library history, print represents a burden that we need to be liberated from.
 Print is an albatross around our necks.
 The rationale is, “Get rid of print, and we librarians will be freed up to do more important things, like help students.”
 “Get rid of the books, and people will want to come to the library once again.”

-Print is viewed as an outdated product 14 that library directors and administrators are eager to distance themselves from as quickly as possible.
+Print is viewed as an outdated product 14 that library directors and administrators are eager to distance themselves from.

 Within what’s left of the graying and still employed library profession, dividing lines are being drawn over the role and importance of “book” books and the need to maintain print collections, with remaining staff often reluctant to say what they really think about plans to go completely digital.
 Those who resist risk being typecast as resistant to change, obsolete or technophobic.
 An example of this can be found in Lura Sanborn’s (2013) article “Bookless library?”: